CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 {{<note type="exercise" title="exercise">}}

+What are the values of Expected and Received in the test output?
 How do Received and Expected match up with the targetOutput and expectedOutput ?

 What line number did the test case fail on?